 - Speak loudly and clearly.

-- Sit facing the light—the main source of light in the room (large window, lamp, etc.) should be in front of you and your recording device at all times.
+- Sit facing the light.
+The main source of light in the room (e.g. a large window or a lamp) should be in front of you and your recording device at all times.

 - Keep it casual.
 Don’t use scripts or read off of your computer.

 - Keep it short.
 Generally, videos should be 30-90 seconds.
 We recommend maxing out at around 4 minutes if the topic warrants a longer discussion.
-OR break up the topic into several videos.
+Or, consider breaking up the topic into several shorter videos.

 ACCELITY VIDEO MARKETING TIP: